Are you tired of putting the bin out for collection every week? Is your bin full of packaging waste?

 UPDATE FEB 2020: I have updated the information below since it was first written a few years ago.
 As I no longer live in Leighton Buzzard I would really appreciate comments letting me know about any further updates to the information.
 Many thanks.

 I now try to buy food, and other items, unpackaged whenever possible.
-This tends to be easier when shopping at the local market and independent shops than in the supermarket, although the supermarkets usually have some loose fruit and veg – remember to bring your own bags or containers.
+This tends to be easier when shopping at the local market and independent shops than in the supermarket, although the supermarkets usually have some loose fruit and veg – remember to bring your own bags or containers, and most supermarkets now also allow you to bring a container to the meat, fish and deli counters, a big positive change since I first wrote this post.
 Meal planning and a shopping list will help you have a good idea of how many bags/containers to bring along.
 Some of my personal favourites for buying unpackaged items are featured here.

 Leighton Buzzard Market: